aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

 When developing a plugin it is important to write tests.
 The main concern of running tests is that the test environment has to be separated from the production environment and care should be taken to avoid any unwanted change to the user's database.
-You may have noticed that ``aiida_core`` has its own test framework for developments.
+You may have noticed that ``aiida-core`` has its own test framework for developments.
 While it is possible to use the same framework for the plugins, it is not ideal as any tests of plugins has to be run with the ``verdi devel tests`` command-line interface.